loginom/loginom-help-en-omegat/data/processors/control/execute-node.md

 **Note**:

 * When executing the node, the base node is not executed.
-* [Retraining of the model](../../scenario/training-processors.md) inherited from the base node is possible.
+* [Model overfitting](../../scenario/training-processors.md) inherited from the base node is possible.
 However, the base node model will be unchanged.